+If you are a speaker you need to learn and master speech transition techniques.
 When you deliver a speech, who decides when your speech is ending?
 I bet many of you think it is you, the speaker.
 Actually, it is your audience.
 But the audience decides based on what they see and hear from you, the speech presenter.
-Very important in speech contests.
+This is very important in speech contests.
 So be sure not to send the wrong message to your audience.
-When you slip, you cannot retract your speech either.
+When I spoke I gave my audience too many transitions – 3 actually.
+And when you slip like I did, you cannot retract your speech either.
 Let me share my true story.

 The audience thought my speech was finished.
 I delivered a confusing message to my audience called the false ending.
 Of course, I went onto the third and final example to finish with the real ending.

 Despite all the preparation, I completely missed how my transitions can and were misread.

 Thankfully, I had my speech video recorded.
 After several days of a breather from the speech, I reviewed my video and instantly saw what I had done.

 My lesson learned and recommendation to you the speaker, is to ensure you only have 1 ending.
 Don’t stumble around with too many wind downs.
 Your audience can get easily confused by not knowing when is the actual ending.
 So remember: 1 speech means only 1 ending.

 You can see more of my videos and video blogs at